 Choose your appropriate personal protective equipment (PPE).
 If necessary, consult the operating instructions or safety data sheets.
-The following applies: Without adequate protective equipment, the leak must not be tackled under any circumstances.
+The following applies: The leak must not be tackled without adequate protective gear.

 Stop & contain leakage

 Stop the leak at its source.
 Particular attention should be paid to gullies and water-permeable substrates, and it is essential to prevent media from entering them as far as possible!
-Contain the leak and prevent it from spreading further: Use DENSORB suction coils, oil booms and/or sealing barriers to contain the leaking liquid.
+Contain the leak and prevent it from spreading further: Use DENSORB suction coils, oil booms, and sealing barriers to contain the liquid.

 Mark the scene of the accident

-Cordon off the scene of the accident so that employees do not accidentally come into contact with the leak or spread it with their feet or industrial trucks.
+Cordon off the accident scene so that employees do not accidentally come into contact with the leak or spread it with their feet or industrial trucks.

-When the situation is under control, further measures for cleaning up the spilled liquid must be defined.
+Further measures for cleaning up the spilled liquid must be defined when the situation is under control.